Editorial Standards

 What Form 8379 Does, And Who Counts As An Injured Spouse

 When you file a joint return, your refund can be used to pay your spouse’s legally enforceable past due debts.
-If you did not owe those debts and your share was taken, you are the injured spouse.
+If you did not owe those debts and your share was taken, you are the injured spouse (Form 8379 only works for joint filers; if you filed Married Filing Separately, you are not an injured spouse and cannot use this form).
 Form 8379 tells the IRS to allocate income, withholding, deductions, credits, and payments between you and your spouse, then release the portion that belongs to you.
 The IRS calls this injured spouse relief.

 Think of Form 8379 as a fair-split worksheet with real money on the line.
 You are not asking the IRS to cancel your spouse’s debt.
 You are asking for only your part of the joint overpayment, based on a separate‑return style allocation.
 The IRS does that math once you provide a complete Form 8379 and supporting documents.